-A large-scale open-air installation by Anna Kamyshan, Nabatele suspends a floating shtetl synagogue on a massive rock above the Venetian Lagoon, imagining shelter without ground and belonging without borders.
+A large-scale open-air installation by Anna Kamyshan, Nabatele suspends a floating shtetl synagogue on a massive rock above Venice, imagining shelter without ground and belonging without borders.

 Drawing on nabat—a call to attention in moments of danger—and softened by the Yiddish -ele, the work becomes a quiet, almost silent signal: present, steady, and persistent.
 Its continuously lit windows echo the ner tamid, the eternal flame, offering inner light as a response to the turbulence and uncertainty of our time.